 Blindboy Boatclub is Ireland's foremost satirist and most original comic voice.
 As one half of the Rubberbandits, pioneers of the aesthetic movement 'Gas C*ntism', he has released numerous hit singles, represented Ireland at the Venice Biennale, headlined the Globe theatre and garnered critical acclaim from all corners of the theatre and comedy worlds.
 Hit singles include 'Horse Outside' and 'Spastic Hawk' and popular television shows include The Rubberbandits' Guide and the Almost Impossible Game Show.
 Blindboy also campaigns in support of a variety of social issues, including male mental health.

 His collection of short stories, Gospel According to Blindboy has recently been published on Gill Books.

-In association with Limerick Spring and Limerick Literary Festival, Blindboy will host The Revolution will not be Spotified with Kevin Barry, for an evening of readings and conversations in Dolans Warehouse.
+In association with Limerick Spring and Limerick Literary Festival, Blindboy will host with Kevin Barry, an evening of readings and conversations in Dolans Warehouse.
 7:30p.m - 9:30p.m, Saturday 24th February.
-Click here for tickets.
+SOLD OUT

 Jana Fischerova holds a PhD in Anglo-Irish Literature and Drama from University College Dublin.
 Her work has been largely comparative.
 Her research interests include twentieth-century writing, mainly Irish and Czech, but also British and (Soviet) Russian.
 She is particularly interested in the relationship between literature and society, and in the subject of literary censorship.
 Jana is an Adjunct Assistant Professor in the School of Languages, Literatures and Cultural Studies, Trinity College Dublin, and she also teaches English and Irish literature on the Access and Lifelong Learning programme at University College Dublin.
 She is currently editing a volume of Kate O’Brien’s essays and journalism.